AndoryuRenoa/MochiJumpLevelEditor/README.md

 ## Notes:

+Need to release api end-point for version checking.

 The website/level editor running on GCE is killed by the OS due to out of memory error.
 Attempt to reduce memory usage: https://stackoverflow.com/questions/38747525/spring-cloud-microservices-memory-usage